-HSSC releases result for Arts & Craft Teacher recruitment, check the direct link here
+HSSC Arts & Craft Teacher recruitment exam result declared; check direct link here

 - Download and take a print for future reference

-Here’s the direct link to the Arts & Craft Teacher recruitment exam result.
+Here’s direct link to HSSC Arts & Craft Teacher recruitment exam merit list.

 Meanwhile, HSSC has also released the final result for the post of Social Education Panchayat Officer of Development & Panchayat Department, Haryana on the Commission’s website.

-“The result has been shown Roll No. wise and category wise and the marks secured by the last selected candidate in each category have been shown in the bracket,” read the notification.
+“The result has been shown Roll No. wise and category wise and the marks secured by the last selected candidate in each category have been shown in the bracket,” read the notice.

 The recruitment drive was held to fill a total of 61 posts of Social Education and Panchayat Officer.
-The selections have been done on the basis of the Written Examination, Scrutiny of Documents and Interview Viva- Voce.
+The selections have been done on the basis of the Written Examination, Scrutiny of Documents and Interview Viva-Voce.

 Steps to download the result: